RaymundoTheWolf/S-AES/README.md

     S_Box_Verse = [(10, 5, 9, 11), (1, 7, 8, 15), (6, 0, 2, 3), (12, 4, 13, 14)]
     ```

+# Feature
+1. 2-AES
+    - 2-AES has 16-bit plain text or cipher text input, and 32-bit key.
+In 2-AES, we use two S-AES to encrypt the plaintext via two keys, and each key is seperated of 16-bit from the 32-bit key.
+    - Also, we add a crack feature in 2-AES, given plain text and corresponding cipher text, we use a key to encrypt the plaintext and use the other to decrypt the cipher text, and compare the middle text to perform the attack.
+2. 3-AES
+    - Like 2-AES, we use three S-AES to encrypt the plaintext, the process is *encrypt,encrypt,encrypt*.
+3. CBC Mode
+    - Also known as Cipher Block Chaining, which be able to encrypt long bits plaintext.

 # TBC